LHK Financial Terms of Business

 From time to time, we may wish to use your personal information to advise you of products and services we offer.
 If you wish to receive this information, please indicate in the Client Acknowledgement Section below.
 Please contact us at if you have any concerns about your personal data.

-The firm reserves the right to request information which it needs to know in order to comply with the Criminal Justice (Money Laundering and Terrorist Financing) Act 2010 as amended by the Criminal Justice Act 2018.
+The Firm reserves the right to request information which it needs to know in order to comply with the Criminal Justice (Money Laundering and Terrorist Financing) Act 2010 as amended by the Criminal Justice (Money Laundering and Terrorist Financing) (Amendment) Act 2021.
 These obligations include the following:

 - To conduct client identity checks